Last Updated on 2025-07-21 by Jorge Bastos

 Hotel Vale do Coa

 Hotel Vale do Coa is in the center of the city, but it’s a little more expensive.
-We suggest this if you don’t want to stay in a hostel and don’t mind paying a little more.
+We suggest this option if you prefer not to stay in a hostel and are willing to pay a little more.
 The rooms are good, but nothing fancy.

 Casa do Tablado – Foz Côa

-Foz Coa is located in interior central Portugal, a region notoriously hot and dry in Summer and cold and rainy in Winter.
+Foz Coa is located in the interior of central Portugal, a region notorious for its hot and dry summers and cold, rainy winters.
 This region doesn’t receive too many tourists, so you shouldn’t be too worried about the places being crowded.
 However, you need to book your tour beforehand.
 You can’t just appear and go along with a guide.
-Also, during peak season, try to book the tour as soon as possible because they sell out!
+Also, during peak season, try to book the tour as soon as possible, as they often sell out.

-We believe the best time to go to Foz Coa is spring or early autumn.
+We believe the best times to visit Foz Coa are spring or early autumn.
 Winter is the worst time, as it will likely rain and surely be cold.
 During Summer, it’s usually too hot to enjoy the tours, but it’s doable if you book it with plenty of time.

 How to go to Foz Coa

-Foz Coa is far from the main tourist trail in Portugal, and most tourists don’t visit it.
+Foz Coa is far from the main tourist trail in Portugal, and as a result, most tourists don’t visit it.
 Yet, there are a few options for getting there: car, train, and long-haul bus.

 Car to Foz Coa